 how normal people think

 In her novel Normal People, Sally Rooney exposes the hidden reasoning of our subconscious.
-She does so primarily by translating into clear words the murky reasoning of both Connell’s and Marianne’s subconscious.
-If they were real, these characters would experience their thoughts not as Rooney’s sentences but as intuitive feelings and inarticulate notions.
-We access their experience indirectly, through Rooney’s interpretive lens.
-This has two major effects.
+She does so primarily by translating into clear words the opaque subconscious reasoning of both her protagonists, Connell and Marianne.
+If they were real people, these characters would experience their thoughts not as Rooney’s sentences but as intuitive feelings and inarticulate notions.
+But we as readers get privileged access to their thoughts and feelings through the backdoor entrance of Rooney’s prose.
+This special access has two major effects.
 One, we understand these characters intimately.
-In a way perhaps that they cannot understand themselves.
-And two, we are reminded that we also experience internally an unending stream of undiluted thought.
-That this level of thinking exists and can be understood sharply through introspection and articulation is a useful observation Rooney offers us.
+In a way perhaps that they would not understand themselves.
+And two, we are reminded that we also experience internally an unending stream of unrefined thought.
+We too are partially in the dark about our intentions and motivations.
+That this level of semiconscious thought exists and that our understanding of it can be sharpened through introspection and articulation are useful observations Rooney offers us.

 Well, I don’t feel lovable.
 I think I have an unlovable sort of… I have a coldness about me.
 I’m difficult to like.